AndreiUlmeyda/oil/README.md

 * In Delete-Mode: When deleting an URL that is a substring of another one (for instance youtube.com and youtube.com/...) then you will not be able to delete only this one.
 For now, this will not be fixed (see #17).
 I advise you to use buku directly in this case.

 ## kamehamehaskell - or how I learned to stop worrying and love the compiler
 I am currently in the process of porting this project to haskell in order to learn the language, enjoy a better testing environment (although testing IO code has turned out to be a potentially hairy subject as well) and, hopefully, up my shell scripting game.
-Not particularily trying to bash any language, but haskell should **actually** manage to scale past two hundred lines of code (and would the crowd please go wild now).
+Not particularily trying to bash any language, but haskell should **actually** manage to scale past two hundred lines of code (and would the crowd please go mild now).
 Watch me squirm as I do it, have a laugh.
 Drop funny issues to help keeping me engaged in my abusive relationship with the glaskow haskell compiler.
 See you [there](https://github.com/AndreiUlmeyda/hoil) - probably not, but what can you do.

 ## lore
 Lore is permanently disabled now.
 He loves his brother, though, so that's a plus.